10 of the best restaurants in shoreditch

 leroyshoreditch.com

-Now that the original Denmark Street Smoking Goat has closed, this new Shoreditch branch is the place to come for smokey, BBQ Thai food.
+Smoking Goat in Shoreditch branch is the place to come for smokey, BBQ Thai food.
 We love their freshly made rotis, goat krapow, turmeric crab curry, and the Thai-style fried chicken.
 It’s all a world away from cheap pad thai and prawn crackers and has been part of a wave of restaurants that woke London up to proper Thai food.
-They also do a mean breakfast menu on weekends too.

 64 Shoreditch High St, London E1 6JJ